knxd/knxd/doc/knxi-protocol.rst

 * subscribing / querying the group cache

-* fix support for programming mode and other Layer 7 and management functions that had to be removed along with ``pthsem``
+* support programming mode and other Layer 7 and management functions that had to be removed along with ``pthsem``

 * any use case which requires authorization or encryption